Masters of Sex: Critical response

 The second season also received critical acclaim equal to if not greater than the first season.
 It received a score of 89 out of 100 on Metacritic based on 17 reviews, indicating "universal acclaim".
-On Rotten Tomatoes, it has a 98% approval rating among critics based on 43 reviews, with a rating average of 8.52 out of 10.
+On Rotten Tomatoes, it has a 98% approval rating among critics based on 44 reviews, with a rating average of 8.5 out of 10.
 The consensus reads: "Boasting an expanded storyline and broader focus, Masters of Sex's second season improves on its already outstanding predecessor."

 The third season received generally positive reviews from critics, although received more mixed reviews than the previous seasons.
 It has a Metacritic score of 72 out of 100 based on 15 reviews.
-On Rotten Tomatoes, it has a 69% approval rating among critics based on 32 reviews, with a rating average of 7.61 out of 10.
+On Rotten Tomatoes, it has a 69% approval rating among critics based on 32 reviews, with a rating average of 7.6 out of 10.
 The consensus reads, "With a six-year leap forward in the timeline, Masters of Sex takes an intriguing dramatic turn, but may leave a few viewers feeling frustrated."

 The fourth season received generally positive reviews from critics.
 It has a Metacritic score of 70 out of 100 based on 5 reviews.
+On Rotten Tomatoes, it has an 80% approval rating among critics based on 10 reviews, with a rating average of 7.6 out of 10.
+The consensus reads, "Masters of Sex closes the book with a stylish final season that doesn't aim to scale the heights of the series' artistic peak, but satisfies with its thoughtful investigation of its two protagonists' diverging paths."